Father John Schmeer

 - 1991-2004: St. Martin of Tours (New Hope, PA)

 Summary of Sexual Abuse Allegations against Father John Schmeer:

-The Archdiocese of Philadelphia documented the first complaint about Father John Schmeer in March 2002.
-A man alleged that he was sexually abused as a 14 year old boy at Roman Catholic High School in approximately 1967-1968.
+Father John Schmeer was ordained a priest in 1964 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to media reports, in March 2002, a man alleged that he was sexually abused as a 14-year-old boy at Roman Catholic High School in approximately 1967-1968.
 Multiple incidents occurred in the presence of Father Ernest Durante, who the victim says also had a sexual relationship with Schmeer.